 Eight years in, the program has matured, and the Air Transportation students have been fully integrated into our Geography department.
 We wish to build on this success and renew and refresh the most obvious points of connection with our discipline.
 We have scrutinized feedback from graduation surveys, our advisors who work closely with Air Transportation students, and the faculty who teach the required Geography core.

-The Social Science: Air Transportation degree has two options: pilot and non-pilot.
+The Social Science: Air Transportation major has two options: pilot and non-pilot.
 Staff and advisors in CAS and Geography have agreed that deeper engagement across human and physical geography can build skills toward richer and systematic options for air industry professionals.
 This logic fits well with the more focused set of options we want to propose on our side: a little more structure and deeper training in Human Geography (the study of people and place) and atmospheric science.

 Process

 Starting in Autumn 2018, the Center for Aviation Studies staff and the Undergraduate Studies Committee (UGS) in the Department of Geography both began parallel curricular revision processes.
 Brian Strzempowski of CAS regularly attended UGS curriculum meetings, and Darla Munroe (Chair, Department of Geography) attended two CAS curriculum meetings.
-Both groups worked with Teresa Johnson, formerly Associate Director of the Drake Institute, to implement a backwards-design process, collaboratively identifying and writing program-level goals, objectives and proficiencies.
-In Spring 2019, we shared our overall curricular maps with a careful eye to how a BA in Geography matched the evolving needs of the Air Tran students.
+In Spring 2019, we shared our overall curricular maps with a careful eye to how the major matched the evolving needs of the Air Tran students.

 II.
 Proposal to Institute a Pre-Major